micahchoo/staging-nw/blogs/_posts/2024-05-01-IIIF-images.md

 To briefly talk about why I set about looking for such solutions - I am part of few collectives that work with cultural and creative practice-based research in Karnataka, India.
 As is, in the course of our work, we come across some interesting collections and collectors of images for different purposes.
 A few examples include a researcher studying Memes and Dissent in India looking to have large hoards of images annotated as a community, a 70-year old collector with pictures of a place from a time when very very few pictures exist and a group of dargahs with objects of centuries-old storied traditions.

 Each of these examples, require a hosting and publishing solution customizable and annotable metadata and a relatively simple user-management featureset.
-Back in 2020, I experienced how arbitrary and niche creating a panable, zoomable and annotable image was.
-I was using OpenSeadragon and Annotorious as a way to create the map in [this Compost.mag piece.](https://one.compost.digital/fertile-technofutures-from-bidar/)It seemed that every new image I wanted to use this in way would need its own unique workflow.
+Back in 2021, I experienced how arbitrary and niche the process of creating a panable, zoomable and annotable image was.
+I was using OpenSeadragon and Annotorious as a way to create the map in [this Compost.mag piece.](https://one.compost.digital/fertile-technofutures-from-bidar/) It seemed that every new image I wanted to use this in way would need its own unique workflow.
 This felt wrong, that something like this wasn't a native web standard, but could only easily be made in walled-garden platforms.

 While working through this problem, what started standing out as having potential in 2020 was this framework called IIIF (triple-eye-eff) - International Image Interoperability Framework.
 Many digital archives have adopted the International Image Interoperability Framework (IIIF) due to its numerous advantages over traditional high-resolution images.
 Unlike heavy images that often lack metadata, are difficult to zoom or pan, load slowly, break at higher zoom levels, and suffer from website compression, IIIF offers a more efficient and versatile solution.

  For a non-technical person like me, it was quite a dense topic to understand so I kept it as one of those topics that I learn in very small doses over a long period of time.
-Exploring options, I found a promising solution in the IIIF (International Image Interoperability Framework).
 IIIF’s robust API suite allows us to store, manage, and display images with intricate metadata, supporting high-resolution viewing, customizable access controls, and detailed annotations.
 This framework makes it possible to structure and search extensive image collections efficiently, making it ideal for handling complex cultural archives while maintaining accessibility for public engagement or research purposes.

 * seed
 {:toc}